 You cannot use "craigslist" in a title for TV show concept.
 Craigslist website is an established and well-known website for advertising goods and services.
 You may cause costumer confusion as to the "association" of the brand craigslist.
-Creating false association is a violation of lanham act.
-If...Read more »
+Creating false association is a violation...Read more »

 Trademark abandonment only deals with USPTO federal trademark database.
 Depending on each individual trademark abandonment case, and the nature of the abandonment such as failure to respond, renew, or any unforeseen circumstance etc may impact rights.
 There may be some rights left over depending on...Read more »